bksaiki/herbie/ASPLOS25.md

 To test if the evaluation will run end-to-end, you will run the evaluation on a small set of benchmarks.
+Ensure that your Python virtual environment is active.
 To run this small evaluation, run
 ```
 mkdir -p reports